microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 ## The problems today

-**Cloud Notifications integration with Windows App SDK**: While we support Push scenarios for Raw notification on behalf of unpackaged applications in the Windows App SDK 1.0, we do not support Cloud sourced App Notifications.
-We need to fill this gap for 1.1 and beyond.
+**Cloud Notifications integration with Windows App SDK**: While we support Push scenarios for Raw notification on behalf of unpackaged applications, we do not support Cloud sourced App Notifications.
+We need to fill this feature gap.

 **API fragmentation**: There are too many API technologies that are published today to simply Display notifications and setup their activation handlers: Windows SDK, Win32 Notification Activations via the